 Is Stem Cell Therapy Legal in Canada?

 Canadians are interested in stem cell treatments.
-But what is Health Canada’s position on stem cell therapy?
+But what is Health Canada’s position on regenerative medicine?

 Regenerative medicine therapies have gained much attention in the recent years.
 Many professional athletes have received stem cell treatments to avoid surgery.
 In previous years, those willing would travel to Europe or the US to get stem cell injections.
 More recently, regenerative medicine treatments have become available in Canadian clinics.
 With their capacity to develop into any tissue, stem cells have the potential to treat almost any condition.
 Science is intensively researching methods to treat various diseases.
-However, researchers have only successfully managed a few conditions with stem cell therapy so far.
-Although regenerative medicine offers a promising future, the message is sometimes unclear as to whether stem cell therapy is currently legal in Canada and which treatments are proven.
+However, researchers have only successfully managed a few conditions with regenerative medicine so far.
+Although regenerative medicine offers a promising future, the message is sometimes unclear as to whether regenerative medicine is currently legal in Canada and which treatments are proven.

-Different types of conditions treated by stem cell therapy
+Different types of conditions treated by regenerative medicine

 To begin with, I would like to highlight the difference between musculoskeletal conditions and other diseases in stem cell applications.
 Stem cell treatment in several diseases such as macular degeneration, cardiovascular and neurological conditions are under research and the results are ambiguous.
 However, this is not the case in musculoskeletal treatments.
 Stem cell treatments for musculoskeletal diseases have been researched extensively worldwide.
 There are also hundreds of clinical trials that are currently being done.